stefan22/bookshop/README.md

 Acceptance criteria:

 ```
- A user can read reviews on the detail page √
+ A user can read reviews on the detail page
  A user can post a review to a particular book
- A user can edit the review he/she has posted
 ```

 <br />